Mike Conway: 2007

-IndyCar
+IndyCar career

 During 2008, Conway was given an opportunity to test an IndyCar Series car at Infineon Raceway and surprised several series regulars by being top of the times during one session.
 Conway signed with Dreyer & Reinbold Racing to compete in the IndyCar Series full-time in 2009.

 On the final lap of the 2010 Indianapolis 500, Conway was battling side by side with Ryan Hunter-Reay when the two cars became entangled as Hunter-Reay's Dallara ran low on fuel and stuttered between turns 3 and 4, resulting in Conway's Dallara-Honda being launched into the air.
 Conway suffered a broken leg during the crash and was flown straight to the Methodist Hospital of Indianapolis.
-Conway also received a compression fracture of one of his thoracic vertebrae and has been fitted with back brace.
+Conway also received a compression fracture of one of his thoracic vertebrae and was fitted with a back brace.
 The injuries effectively ended his participation in the rest of the 2010 Izod IndyCar Series season.

 On 1 February 2011, Andretti Autosport announced that Conway had been signed to a full-time ride for the 2011 IndyCar season.
-He won his first IndyCar race at Long Beach on 17 April 2011, but the remainder of the year was disappointing, as Conway only managed to score three more top-10 finishes and failed to qualify for the Indianapolis 500; he finished 17th in the championship.
+He won his first IndyCar race at Long Beach on 17 April 2011, but the remainder of the year was disappointing, as Conway only managed to score three more top-ten finishes and failed to qualify for the Indianapolis 500; he finished seventeenth in the championship.